 Rules & Credentials

-Teams will play in age brackets for the 2019-2020 season.
-All teams must provide properly laminated player passes for 2019-2020, and properly signed medical release/registration forms.
+Teams will play in age brackets for the 2020-2021 season.
+Teams must provide properly laminated player passes for either 2019-2020 or 2020-2021, and properly signed medical release/registration forms.
 Players without a valid laminated players pass will not be allowed to participate.

 USYSA teams from outside the CYSA-South region 4 with borrowed players must have properly completed loan papers or the player(s) will not be allowed to participate.